Pagure/pagure/doc/usage/http_push.rst

 HTTP PUSH
 =========

-When using git push over http against a pagure instance, there are two situations to distinguish.
+When using git push over http against a Pagure instance, there are two situations to distinguish.

 Git push over http with API token